hyder8891/meditriage-ai/SECURITY.md

 ## Overview

-This document outlines the comprehensive security measures implemented in MediTriage AI Pro to protect patient data, ensure HIPAA compliance readiness, and maintain system integrity.
+This document outlines the comprehensive security measures implemented in My Doctor طبيبي to protect patient data, ensure HIPAA compliance readiness, and maintain system integrity.

 ---